 how many other websites link back to your site

 how often your business, brand or website are mentioned in the media

 how often people mention your business, brand or website on social media

 Focusing on local SEO is easy with Google My Business.
 Make sure you register your business, categorise it correctly and complete all fields.
 Adding content here can also be a part of your content plan.

 Reviews, recommendations and testimonials are gold.
 This is todays digital version of word of mouth and Google loves to see (positive) reviews.
 Google likes sites that other people like, so encourage your customers to give you reviews on your Google My Business listing and/or your social pages.

 In short: You can improve your SEO

 Google wants to recommend your site if it’s the right one for a specific search, it just needs your help to do it.
-If you put the effort in to help it understand what your website is about by using keywords, the easier it is for them to determine that your site matches the search.
-When it sees other great sites linking to yours, the better it feels about the quality of your products, services and content, and your site goes up even higher in search results.
+If you put the effort in to help it understand what your website is about by using keywords and internal links, the easier it is for them to determine that your site matches the search.
+When it sees good reviews and respected websites linking to yours, the better it feels about the quality of your products, services and content, and your site goes up even higher in search results.

 Getting good SEO is a slow game, it takes patience, time and effort, but you can improve your SEO.
 Getting it right is a must do if you want to be found by your potential customers.